 Also bear in mind that sugar soap is an abrasive so it’s better not to use it on delicate surfaces or lacquered wood.

 Whilst you can make it at home by yourself, the ingredients are difficult to source and would sometimes be required to be bought in large quantities so unless you were going to be using sugar soap every day, it’s really not cost-effective.

 Don’t worry though, sugar soap is incredibly cheap.

 How to Mix Sugar Soap Powder With Water

-If you’ve bought a sugar soap powder, you’ll need to make sure you get the ratio of water to sugar soap correct otherwise you risk creating an even bigger cleanup job.
+If you’ve bought a powder version, you’ll need to make sure you get the ratio of water to soap correct otherwise you risk creating an even bigger cleanup job.
 Our advice would be to follow the manufacturer’s instructions as each brand will have its own set of guidelines.
-But as an example, here’s what No Nonsense (one of the most popular sugar soap powder makers) advise:
+But as an example, here’s what No Nonsense (one of the most popular powder makers) advises:

 |Strength||Warm Water Amount||Sachet Contents|